TGuillerme/SpatioTemporal_Disparity/README.md

 ###### Manuscript in review in Current Biology.
 Part of the code used in the analysis is based on [Graeme T Lloyd](http://graemetlloyd.com/)'s [Claddis](https://github.com/graemetlloyd/Claddis) package.
 Make sure to have a look, it's great!

+Also note that all the code used in this analysis is now properly implemented in the [dispRity](https://github.com/TGuillerme/dispRity) package.

 -------

 To load all the functions: